 - 1 tbsp maple syrup

-- Mix the flour, caster sugar, baking powder, bicarb and salt.
-Stir in the yogurt and melted butter and combine to give a (very) sticky dough.
-I did this in the Kenwood mixer with the dough hook.
+- Mix the flour, caster sugar, baking powder, bicarbonate of soda and salt.
+Stir in the yogurt and melted butter and combine to give a very sticky dough.
+I did this in the stand mixer using the dough hook.
 Add the extra flour a little at a time until the dough is smooth and comes away from the sides of the bowl cleanly.
 You may not need all the flour.

-- Lightly flour a work surface and roll out the dough to give a rectangle 1cm thick.
+- Lightly flour a work surface and roll out the dough to give a rectangle 1cm (about ½ inch) thick.
 Spread the soft butter all over, then sprinkle evenly with the brown sugar, cinnamon and raisins.
 Roll up from the long edge to give a giant roly-poly.